 All I needed was store-bought pizza dough, string cheese sticks, some Parmesan and butter.
 I made my very own style of the Farm Rich Mozzarella Bites in the air fryer.
 It was super easy!

-Serve them with marinara, your favorite salsa, or another great dip, and you have yourself a delicious, cheesy snack.
+Serve them with marinara, your favorite salsa, or another great dip like my onion bacon dip, and you have yourself a delicious, cheesy snack.

 I'll give you step by step instructions below, so you can see how easy it is to make these mozzarella bites in the air fryer.